perak/kitchen-site/files/object_reference.md

 required | bool | Is field input required?
 Default: false searchable | bool | Is field searchable?
 Default: true sortable | bool | Is field sortable?
-Default: true format | string | Currently used only with type="time".
-Contains time format such as "hh:mm:ss" input | string | Form input control type: "text", "password", "read-only", "textarea", "radio", "checkbox", "select" input\_items | array of [field\_item](#field\_item) | Item list for input type "radio" and "select" lookup\_query | [query](#query) | Lookup query - data source for input type "select" items lookup\_key | string | Field name from lookup\_query used as option value in input type "select"
+Default: true exportable | bool | If true field will be exported to CSV/JSON (used in dataview component).
+Default: false format | string | Currently used only with data types "date" and "time".
+Contains date or time format such as "MM/DD/YYYY" or "hh:mm:ss" input | string | Form input control type: "text", "password", "datepicker", "read-only", "textarea", "radio", "checkbox", "select" input\_items | array of [field\_item](#field\_item) | Item list for input type "radio" and "select" lookup\_query | [query](#query) | Lookup query - data source for input type "select" items lookup\_key | string | Field name from lookup\_query used as option value in input type "select"